-If you plan to paint your garage floor or apply a coating, like epoxy or urethane, sealing and waterproofing your concrete becomes a critical first step!
+If you plan to paint your garage floor or apply a coating, like epoxy or urethane, garage floor sealer and waterproofing your concrete becomes a critical first step!
 And you will definitely not choose a film-forming concrete sealer.
-You need a penetrating concrete sealer that seals the concrete deep inside against water vapor transmission.
+You need a penetrating concrete garage floor sealer that seals the concrete deep inside against water vapor transmission.

 Best Used Against – Negative side water, wicking water, water vapor, moisture, high humidity, weak concrete surfaces, efflorescence, surface spalling, cracking, and freeze-thaw.

-LastiSeal is a polyester-based, penetrating sealer (2-4" penetration depth) that seals deeper below the surface of concrete.
+LastiSeal is a polyester-based, penetrating sealer (2-4″ penetration depth) that seals deeper below the surface of the concrete.
 Internally plugs the pores of concrete providing superior waterproofing qualities against both negative and positive side water pressure.
-Hardens and strengthens concrete providing protection aginst dusting, cracking, and minor surface defects.
-Helps reduces vapor transmission and efflorescence.
-Sheds surface water providing quality stain resistance.
+Hardens and strengthens concrete providing protection against dusting, cracking, and minor surface defects.
+It helps reduce vapor transmission and efflorescence.
+Shed surface water and provide quality stain resistance.
 Except for latex and silicones, LastiSeal is a great primer for epoxies, urethanes, acrylics, and other paints.

 Apply To – New or old concrete floors, pavers, cementitious underlayments, fiber-reinforced concrete, acid-stained concrete, integrally colored concrete, and stamped concrete.

-A "closer to the surface" penetrating sealer that plugs the pores of concrete allowing it to bead positive side water, oil, and chemical fluid spills.
-Superior stain resistance and makes heavy cleaning less frequent and quicker.
-Solid water absorption reduction through concrete (85.61%) providing freeze-thaw protection.
+A “closer to the surface” penetrating sealer that plugs the pores of concrete allowing it to bead positive side water and chemical fluid spills.
+Superior stain resistance makes heavy cleaning less frequent and quicker.
 Up to 10-Year Service Life.
 Not recommended for surfaces that are intended to be painted or leveled.